2024 Solar Incentives Guide for Lower Salford, PA - Tax Credits & Rebates

 • Tax Credits: Unlike tax deductions, tax credits reduce, dollar-for-dollar, the amount of income tax that you owe the government.

 • Net Metering: Make sure you talk to your Lower Salford utility company about signing a net metering contract.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+This will allow you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage